A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Implementation

-It is tempting to continue to iterate this procedure in order to compute the remaining nodal values, however, after the first interval, the value $V_h^{n}$ is an \emph{interpolated quantity}.
-Attempting to calculate $V_h^{n}$ by interpolating through $V_h^{n-1}$ (an interpolated point) and $V_h^{n-\nicefrac{1}{2}}$ (a calculated point) is therefore an unstable procedure which oscillates out of control.
-To avoid this, we instead calculate $V_h^{n}$ by linearly interpolating through the computed values $V_h^{n-\nicefrac{1}{2}}$ and $V_h^{n-\nicefrac{3}{2}}$; a simple calculation yields
+Another question now is how to use the nodal values $V_h^{n-1/2}$ in order to obtain optimal (second) order approximations $V_h^n$ to $\V(t_n)$ (note that that the obtained by the method approximations $V_h^{n-1/2}$ are approximations to $\V(t_{n-1/2})$, i.e., are approximations at the middle nodal points $t_{n-1/2}$ and not at the nodes $t_n$).
+To obtain $V_h^1$, the most obvious choice is to linearly extrapolate from $V_h^0$ and $V_h^{\nicefrac{1}{2}}$ to obtain $V_h^1$, i.e., we set $V_h^1 = 2V_h^{\nicefrac{1}{2}} - V_h^0$.
+It is tempting to continue to iterate this procedure in order to compute the remaining nodal values, however, for $n\neq 0$, the value $V_h^{n}$ is an \emph{extrapolated quantity} (in contrast to $V^0_h$ which is computed according to \eqref{eq:v00}).
+Attempting to calculate $V_h^{n}$ by extrapolating through $V_h^{n-1}$ (an extrapolated point) and $V_h^{n-\nicefrac{1}{2}}$ (a computed point) is therefore an unstable procedure which oscillates out of control.
+To avoid this, we instead calculate $V_h^{n}$ by linearly extrapolating from the computed values $V_h^{n-\nicefrac{1}{2}}$ and $V_h^{n-\nicefrac{3}{2}}$; a simple calculation yields